 All prices quoted are per Person.
 Prices include the mandatory £18.60 British Parachute Association (BPA) provisional membership which is required for any first jump made in the UK.

 When using our online bookings facility you will be asked to specify a date for your initial training.
 This date is not confirmed until you receive either an email or written confirmation by post.
 We will try and accommodate your preferred date but if it is not available we will email alternatives and wait for a reply before confirming.
 If you prefer to book and pay over the phone, please call the office.

 We require a £100 non-refundable deposit to confirm a date.
 Remaining balances are payable on the morning of the training day during registration.

 - Paypal (A fee of £3 will apply for payments of £100 and above)

 - Credit Cards (Online / Telephone payments subject to a 2% surcharge)

-The initial day’s training is available on most Friday's throughout the summer.
+The initial day’s training is available on most Friday's throughout the summer and on some other weekdays.
 You will be asked to arrive at 8.30 am on the training day.
 Jumping takes place everyday on a first-come first-served basis and continues until dusk, weather permitting.
 It is possible to complete 2 or more jumps in a day.